Fiat Cinquecento: Abarth

 Fiat offered optional extras from the factory labelled with the Abarth name.
 The Abarth extras for the Cinquecento consisted of cosmetic changes only.
 A front apron with fitted fog lights, a rear apron, side skirts and a rear spoiler with a fitted 3rd brake light.
 There were also a set of 13" Speedline five spoke alloys wheels available, instead of the standard Sporting alloys.

 Unlike true Abarth models, there were no engine upgrades available from the factory and the car could not be purchased as a whole separate model.
 The Abarth parts were to be added by the purchaser at the time of ordering, hence it is common to see cars with only some of the Abarth extras.

 Concepts

 During the 1990s, a number of concept cars based on the Fiat Cinquecento were developed, by a number of design houses, including one that featured half of the car's interior and a running board to place bikes.

-Another of these designs was the Lucciola, a proposal for a new Cinquecento by Giorgetto Giugiaro.
+Another of these designs was the 1992 Italdesign Cinquecento and subsequent 1993 Lucciola, a proposal for a new Cinquecento by Fabrizio Giugiaro of Italdesign.
 However, instead of the car becoming the next small Fiat city car, a version of the design ended up being put into production by the South Korean Daewoo Motor, as their Matiz in 1998.
 Instead, Fiat decided to update the Cinquecento's styling in early 1998 and relaunch it as the Seicento, which continued until 2010 and enabled the Cinquecento's basic design and most of its mechanicals to survive for nearly 20 years.